-By vote, the next association will be held with the Pleasant Hill Church, $2\frac{1}{2}$ miles west of Hatfield, Ark.
-It will begin on Saturday night before the 3rd Sunday in August, 1948.
+By vote, the next association will convene with the Oak Grove Church, 12 miles west of Mena, Arkansas, beginning on Thursday night before the first Sunday in August, 1949.

-A motion was made that a vote of thanks and appreciation be extended to the church and community for their generous hospitality during the Association.
+A motion was made that a vote of thanks and appreciation be extended to the church and community for their generous hospitality during the association.

-The Moderator appointed Rev. Ben Fisher to preach the
+The Moderator appointed Rev. Carl Pugh to preach the introductional sermon and Rev. Virgil Bradford as alternate.